12 Week Year cover

 💡To use your weekly plan effectively, you will need to spend the first 15~20 minutes at the beginning of each week to review your progress from the past week and plan the upcoming one.

-In addition, the first five minutes of each day should be spend reviewing your weekly plan to plan that day’s activities.
+In addition, the first five minutes of each day should be spent reviewing your weekly plan to plan that day’s activities.

 With the 12 week year, a year is now equivalent to 12 weeks, a month is now a week, and a week is now a day.